-Jacksonville Florida Salvation Army assists with basic needs and bills.
+Jacksonville Florida area Salvation Army assists with basic needs and bills.

-Whether you need shelter, food, homeless prevention, or help around the holidays, the Salvation Army in Jacksonville Florida may be able to assist you.
-They offer a number of services, and all aid provided is done so with compassion, confidentiality and care.
+Whether you need shelter, food, homeless prevention, rent assistance or job placement, or help around the Christmas holidays, the Salvation Army in Jacksonville Florida may be able to assist you.
+They offer a number of services, and all financial aid provided is done so with compassion, confidentiality and care.

 Emergency assistance and basic needs from Jacksonville Salvation Army